baanty/incident-reporting/README.md

 ## Error Job configuration
 There is another job that generates the error report.
 To run the job, please configure the cron expression cron.expression.error.report.generator.job .
-The url, <context-root>/findDailyErrors gives teh error report.
+The url, <context-root>/findDailyErrors gives the error report.